natemow/natemow.github.io/about.md

 ## Introduction

 I don't even know where to begin with actual words; some clues have been embedded in various places if you care to decipher them.
+Mostly this site exists because I really like to create and build things.
+And if you learn a useful thing while you're here I'd feel pretty good about that too.

 BUT - it *is* funny to pretend that {% include brand.html %} is a brand, corporation or product and not a living, breathing meatbag (though {% include brand.html %} does not think the reverse is funny).
 As such, the human known as "Nate Mow" has prepared the following statements to support his not-actually-a-brand-corporation-or-product: